 “And all their bonds were unloosed and their regions and their orders; and every one left his order, and they fell down all together, adored before me, or before my vesture, and all sang praises to get interiors, being in great fear and great agitation.” (p.
 22.)

 This aspect of the fresco is certainly most disorienting to the casual viewer, or to the classic explanation that the angels are singing praises for Christ’s glory.
-But clearly these angels are positioned in a downward movement and appear chaotic and non uniform in their flight.
+But clearly, these angels are positioned in a downward movement and appear chaotic and nonuniform in their flight.
+They are falling down below from the wave lines that indicate the higher heavenly realms.
 Their mouths are open in verbal expression but it is hard to say that they are singing praises with great joy.
-The text presents perhaps the best explanation of their unique position is that “they were in great fear and were exceedingly agitated and sang praises to the interiors of the interiors…” These angels are described in both PS and other gnostic texts as “archons” or fallen gods who have fallen out of graces with the Godhead and have qualities which, within the Jungian model, correspond more to the egoic function rather than that of the great Self.
+The text presents perhaps the best explanation of their unique position as “they were in great fear and were exceedingly agitated and sang praises to the interiors of the interiors…” These angels are described in both PS and other gnostic texts as “archons” or fallen gods who have fallen out of graces with the Godhead and have qualities which, within the Jungian model, correspond more to the egoic function rather than that of the great Self.

 The Horoscope-casters and Consulters.